zhenyushi/vrui_mdf/README.md

 	$rosrun vrui_mdf cod_edi.py

-THen you can compile the package with:
+Then you can compile the package with:

 	$cd ~/catkin_ws